andriybyelikov/libsapling/README.md

 # libsapling

-Library for the sapling compiler and editor suite.

-Currently it's mostly """generic""" graph based collection implementations.
+Library for the sapling compiler and editor suite, mostly graph based generic collection implementations.

+**Disclaimer: the library is still in its initial development and the code is ridden with memory leaks, I'm going for functionality first.**

-## Available collection implementations
+## Implementations

+### Generic collections

 - Path
 - Stack
 - Queue
 - AVL Tree
 - Trie

+### Specialized collections

+- Regular Expression Automata

+### Other

+- C-style string escaping/unescaping

 ## General Usage